gshipley/enterprise_training/AdminTraining.md

 	# sed -i -e "s/ServerName .*$/ServerName `hostname`/" /etc/httpd/conf.d/000000_openshift_origin_broker_proxy.conf

-**Note:** You can also manually update the */etc/httpd/conf.d/000000_openshift_origin_broker_proxy.conf* and modify the ServerName attribute to reflect the corrent hostname.
+**Note:** You can also manually update the */etc/httpd/conf.d/000000_openshift_origin_broker_proxy.conf* and modify the ServerName attribute to reflect the correct hostname.

 ##**Configure start on boot and firewall for services**